This artwork was created at a time of great romantic turmoil in my life.

 The seashells were lent to me by my good friend Jess.
 The bronze container as well as the bowl with the runes also belong to her.
 The rune that is showing that looks like a B is called Berkana and means new beginnings or good luck.
 I have a tattoo of it on my inner arm.

-The dried flower is from a bouquet that I bought for myself as an act of self care when my significant other at the time was severely lacking in the empathy arena.
+The dried flower is from a bouquet that I bought for myself as an act of self care when my significant other at the time was severely lacking in empathy.
 Oddly enough, I though it was dying so I hung it to dry and then it bloomed.
 That is significant to me.

 The index card with writing on it belongs to my mother and is a note from her dissertation.